Learn Ruby with TDD

 In the current AI era TDD is more valuable than ever.

 With AIs writing code much faster than humans, such activity becomes cheaper.
 This leads me to a conclusion that the real value is less in the code, and more in the tests.
-Your ability to convert real world requirements into runnable tests will make you more productive and a valuable professional.
+Your ability to convert real world requirements into executable tests will make you more productive and a valuable professional.

 What you should expect